 Galaxy S8 Install Magisk

-- Have both of these .ZIP files on the local storage of the Galaxy S8
+- Have these two files on the local storage of the Galaxy S8

 - Power off the Galaxy S8